chibiboba/JS-202/My Notes/Lesson 4 Notes.md

   - The `<dd>` Description Details element is a block-level element in HTML.
 This means that it takes up the full width of its parent container and creates a new line after it.

 - Each grouping may have more than one term (`dt`) and more than one description (`dd`).
 The first item above has one term and two definitions, while the final includes two terms and one definition.
-- Examples of description lists include dictionaries, bibliographies, and, that relic of the past, the phone book.
+- Examples of description lists include
+  - dictionaries

+  - bibliographies

+  - phone book

+  - writers and books list.

 - HTML uses the `<dl>`, `<dt>` and `<dd>` tags to construct description lists.
 Here's a simple example: